jtriley/StarCluster/docs/sphinx/contribute.rst

 When developing a Python project it's useful to work inside an isolated Python environment that lives inside your *$HOME* folder.
-This helps to avoid dependency version mismatches between projects and also removes the need to obtain root priviliges to install Python modules/packages for development.
+This helps to avoid dependency version mismatches between projects and also removes the need to obtain root privileges to install Python modules/packages for development.

 Fortunately there exists a couple of projects that make creating and managing isolated Python environments quick and easy: